 Published by Harper Teen on May 1, 2012

-What if there were teens whose lives depended on being bad influences?
-This is life for sons and daughters of fallen angels in Sweet Evil.
+What if there were teens whose lives literally depended on being bad influences?

 As most of you know, angels (including fallen ones) are my favorite paranormal creature.
 Sweet Evil may have changed that though.
 This book has some kick-ass demons and I can’t wait to read more about them.
 (The angels were also pretty awesome.)